bacula-web/bacula-web/website/docs/install/web-server/nginx.md

 :::info
 Following instructions are for [Ubuntu 24.04 (Noble Numbat)](https://www.releases.ubuntu.com/noble/).

-If you are using another debian based distribution, you may need to adapt some paths or packages name.
+If you are using another Debian distribution, you may need to adapt some paths and/or the name of package(s).
 :::

 ## Install nginx & PHP-FPM